OnikuSpedu/APCSFinalProject/README.md

 ![image](https://user-images.githubusercontent.com/64807913/121603971-b3879d80-ca17-11eb-912e-ae0e536d0c67.png)

-Use the navbar continue and back button to navigate through the app.
-Use the toolbar to select tools to apply to use.
+Use the navbar's continue and back button to navigate through the app.
+Use the toolbar to select tools to use.

 ![image](https://user-images.githubusercontent.com/64807913/121604003-c601d700-ca17-11eb-9330-9277fb25d4b1.png)